 Saint Fin Barre’s Cathedral

 Now I’m a guy that’s well-versed in fantastic cathedrals.
 I’ve lived in Lincoln, York and Durham.
 All three of which have some of the most beautiful cathedrals in not only the UK but the world.
 Whilst Cork’s addition to my ever-growing list of visited cathedrals might not be on the same scale (nor as old – this was completed in the late 1800’s) as those in the cities mentioned above, there is something certainly special about Saint Fin Barre’s cathedral.
 It’s quite small but the architecture is stunning from every angle.
 It’s €5 to enter and I’m sure it’s just as beautiful from the inside.
-For some reason, we just didn’t manage to go inside.
+For some reason, we just didn’t find time to go inside.

 Shandon Bells & Tower